-Waymo has also been teaming up with partners to create new experiences and provide unique value for its riders.
-Metro Phoenix's transit agency and Waymo launched a first-of-its-kind partnership to experiment with how new technology can complement traditional public transit options.
-Waymo joined forces with Valley Metro for a two-year pilot program connecting riders to and from light rail stops.
-A growing number of people want to take the bus or light rail to work but live too far from the nearest station.
-This "first-mile, last-mile" service could drastically simplify the act of commuting.
+Waymo partnering and working with dozens of non-governmental organizations to explore and provide unique value for its Waymo One riders.
+Metro Phoenix's transit authority and Waymo launched a first-of-its-kind partnership to evaluate how autonomous driving technology can complement traditional public transit options.
+Waymo joined forces with Valley Metro for a pilot program to provide a subset of its paratransit service riders the option to instead hail a ride with Waymo One.
+For those who want to take the bus or light rail to work but live too far from the nearest station, this "first-mile, last-mile" service could drastically simplify the act of commuting.

 What are the benefits of autonomous driving technology?
 Are autonomous vehicles good?

-Unlike humans, autonomous vehicles never get tired, drunk, or distracted, with the added ability to see in all directions at once.
+Unlike humans, autonomous driving technology is never tired, drunk, or distracted when it’s operating a vehicle, with the added ability to see in all directions at once.
 An array of sensors is constantly monitoring other road users, lights, and signals to react to changes in real time.
-Waymo is a cautious and defensive driver.
+The Waymo Driver is designed to be a cautious and defensive driver.